MiguelPMiralles/Portfolio/Analyzing Starbuck's Stock Price during COVID-19/README.md

-# Project-3---Python-Analysis
+# Analyzing Starbuck's Stock Price during COVID-19

-Repository for Project 3 of the Juno College DA Bootcamp
+Repository for Project 3 of the Juno College DA Bootcamp.

 This project is an exploratory and regression anlysis of the Starbucks stock (SBUX).